 No USA Cycling license required.

-The SMBA van will leave Boulder for the Beti Bike Bash in Denver on Saturday at 2:00 PM.
-Please arrive at the SMBA office at 1:45 PM.
+The SMBA van will leave Boulder for the Beti Bike Bash in Lakewood Midday Saturday.
 We will set up our pit and camping area upon arrival, and ride several practice laps.
 Racing occurs throughout the day on Sunday.
 While the Beti Bike Bash is the premiere women’s only bike race in the United States, we encourage SMBA boys to come along and support their team mates!
 We will return to Boulder after the awards ceremony on Sunday evening.
-Coaches will have riders call their parents when we leave the venue and when we pass through Golden, about half an hour before we reach Boulder.
+Coaches will have riders call their parents when we leave the venue, about 45 minutes before we reach Boulder.

 There are several types of mountain bike racing that SMBA participates in: